An amazing new organ is coming to the Castro Theatre

 A MESSAGE FROM CASTRO ORGANIST DAVID HEGARTY

-When I realized we were facing the loss of the wonderful Castro Wurlitzer that I had the privilege of playing for over 30 years, I established a non-profit foundation—CODA—for the purpose of preserving this San Francisco tradition and expanding the instrument into a groundbreaking cultural and educational focal point for the City and for the distinctive Castro District.
+When I realized we were facing the loss of the wonderful Castro Wurlitzer that I had played for over 30 years, I established a non-profit foundation—CODA—for the purpose of preserving this San Francisco tradition and expanding the instrument into a groundbreaking cultural and educational focal point for the City and for the distinctive Castro District.
 [READ MORE]

 Preserving a long tradition of live organ music at the Castro Theatre

-The Wurlitzer organ, on loan to the theatre since the early 1980s, has been removed from the theatre.
-It will be replaced by an impressive custom-designed organ that will faithfully preserve the musical tradition of the Castro Wurlitzer and significantly expand it with 21st-century technology.
+The Wurlitzer organ, on loan to the theatre since the early 1980s, was removed from the theatre in 2015.
+An Allen Theatre III was used as an interim organ until the theatre closed for renovations in February 2024.
+When the theatre reopens in the summer of 2025, we will premiere an impressive custom-designed organ that will faithfully preserve the musical tradition of the Castro Wurlitzer and significantly expand it with 21st-century technology.

 with seven keyboards and over 800 stops.
-It will retain the familiar Wurlitzer sound using wind-blown pipes, and the pipes will be supplemented with digitally sampled organ and orchestral sounds to create an instrument of unparalleled capability.
+It will retain the familiar Wurlitzer sound using the finest digitally sampled organ and orchestral sounds to create an instrument of unparalleled capability.
+[READ MORE]